On the Total Curvature and Betti Numbers of Complex Projective Manifolds: Total Curvature and the Betti Numbers of Complex Projective Manifolds

 Each of the terms $\beta_{2i-1} + \beta_{2i}$, for $i = 1, 2, \cdots, m$, is bounded above by $\frac{\mathcal{T}(M)}{2}$. $\beta_{0} = 1$ is likewise, and this implies the result.

 \end{proof}

-The statement that $\scriptstyle \sum\limits_{i=0}^{2m}\beta_{i} \leq (\frac{m+1}{2})\mathcal{T}(M)$ in Theorem \ref{cpcl}.A is sharp, in that equality holds for linearly embedded complex projective subspaces, but these are the only complex projective manifolds for which this equality holds.
+Theorem \ref{cpcl}.A is sharp, in that equality holds for linearly embedded complex projective subspaces, but these are the only complex projective manifolds for which this equality holds.
 This follows from Part B of Theorem \ref{cpcl}.
 It would be more interesting to characterize equality in Proposition \ref{basicestimate}.
 In their second paper, Chern and Lashof gave the following characterization of equality in their first theorem:

 \begin{theorem}[Chern-Lashof, \cite{CLII}]

 Let $M^{n}$ be a compact manifold immersed in Euclidean space with { $\sum\limits_{i=0}^{n} \beta_{i}(M;\R) = \mathcal{T}(M)$}. \\

 Then the integral homology groups of $M$ are torsion-free.